iammia0o/iammia0o.github.io/_projects/1_project.md

 ### Publication:
-Mia Huong Nguyen, Yasith Samaradivakara, Prasanth Sasikumar, Chitralekha Gupta, and Suranga Nanayakkara.
+**Mia Huong Nguyen**, Yasith Samaradivakara, Prasanth Sasikumar, Chitralekha Gupta, and Suranga Nanayakkara.
 2023.
 EMO-KNOW: A Large Scale Dataset on Emotion-Cause.
 In Findings of the Association for Computational Linguistics: EMNLP 2023, pages 11043–11051, Singapore.
 Association for Computational Linguistics.

 {% raw %}
 ```bibtex